Misalignment dynamics of Scalar Condensates with Yukawa coupling: Particle and Entropy Production: Introduction

 \textbf{iii.)} To compare and contrast these results with the phenomenologically inspired equations of motion which simply employ the effective potential in the dynamical equation of motion for the condensate.

 We restrict ourselves to the study of zero-temperature fields quantized in Minkowski spacetime and focus on the self-consistent one-loop quantum corrections to the energy density and equations of motion and the proper renormalization of fields, couplings and masses.
 This allows an immediate and direct comparison to the one-loop effective potential, highlighting the salient differences.
+Restricting our study to zero temperature allows us to clearly separate the particle production contributions to the equations of motion without the complications associated with stimulated production or Pauli blocking from finite temperature occupations of bosonic and fermionic degrees of freedom.
+Furthermore, we discuss the emergence of an extensive entropy recognized as an entanglement entropy as a consequence of particle pair production, without ``contamination'' from thermal entropy.

 Extending these methods to condensate dynamics in cosmological spacetimes or including higher order loop corrections and implementing a numerical integration of the equations of motion represent avenues for future work.

 \textbf{Brief summary of results:}

 Using the Hamiltonian approach advocated in references\cite{veff,colemanbook,weinbergwu,nathan} we obtain the one loop effective potential in the case of a \emph{static} scalar condensate/mean field with Yukawa couplings to $N_f$ flavors of fermions.
 The fermion contribution to the effective potential is negative leading to a \emph{radiatively induced maximum} a la Coleman-Weinberg\cite{colewein}, indicating an instability.